SHuSHaRaSH/C-interpreter/README.md

-# C-interpritator by Alexandr Shestitko
+# C-interpreter by Alexandr Shestitko
 ### Project build: make -f makefile
 ### Run programm: ./a.out
 ### for example program in c in file text.txt